 I never had this problem before. iTunes always works for me until this problem appears.
 Anyone could give me some suggestions?

 iPhone is always around you in your daily life.
 The data on iPhone could be important because it is related to your life.
 Losing the data might let you lose the memory about a period of life so you should backup your iPhone.

 Many users choose iTunes.
 It could be used to buy albums and movies, and also backup iPhone.
 The full backup created by iTunes could store most local data and setting from iPhone.
 When you use that backup to restore this iPhone or another iPhone, iTunes would totally rewrite the device with the data from this backup.

 Sometimes iTunes would say that iTunes could not back up the iPhone because an error occurred while reading from or writing to the iPhone.
-This could be caused by the blocked connection or shortage of computer storage.
+This could be caused by a blocked connection or a shortage of computer storage.
 The following content would help you troubleshoot the problem.